 South Shields Riverside is a priority regeneration area that offers significant opportunity for high quality commercial and residential development.
 The area runs from Harton Quays Park in the north through to the former Commercial Hotel site in the south and is critical to realising the Council's ambition of a rejuvenated South Shields that benefits its residents, businesses and visitors.

 The striking 'One Harton Quay' office building opened in September 2011 and provides capacity for over 500 jobs with stunning river views in a modern efficient business environment.
-In August 2012, 'One Trinity Green' opened in Laygate to support small businesses in the low carbon and environmental goods sectors.
-This building benefited from funding from the European Regional Development Fund.
+In August 2012, 'One Trinity Green' opened in Laygate to support small businesses and has benefited from funding from the European Regional Development Fund.
 Harton Quays Park followed in September 2013 and provides an attractive waterfront public space.
 All have won regional and national awards recognising their environmental credentials and the transformation that has taken place.

-223 new dwellings are under construction at Trinity South in Laygate, in partnership with Keepmoat Homes.
+225 new dwellings have been developed at Trinity South in Laygate, in partnership with Keepmoat Homes.
 This development on the site of the former Circatex factory has seen the demolition of the southern half of Frederick Street and retention of the remaining Victorian blocks into a new neighbourhood, demonstrating the Council's commitment to enhance the heritage of the town.
 Harton Quays Park has improved the setting of the Customs House, one of the town's main cultural venues set within a historic conservation area.